How Much Can You Expect an Editor to Catch?

-The reality of editing is that it’s tricky.
+Editing is tricky.
 Even in stricter industries like academic editing, there exists nuance and subjectivity.
 Sentences that have objective errors could have multiple solutions, and then it’s possible that the chosen solution introduces a new error.
 This is made more complicated when you’re making subjective changes in the realm of author voice, cadence, tone, and so on.

-I like to explain editing with a little bit of number play.
+I like to explain this concept with a little bit of number play.